Lissy93/ansibles/readme.txt

 - But you can (and should) override in:  ./inventories/group_vars/all.yml
 - Or, set host-specific vars, in:  ./inventories/host_vars/<hostname>.yml
 - Secrets should be stored in a vault: ./inventories/group_vars/vault.yml
+  1. Create a vault: `ansible-vault create ./inventories/group_vars/vault.yml`
+  2. Edit the vault: `ansible-vault edit ./inventories/group_vars/vault.yml`
+  3. Use the vault by adding the `--ask-vault-pass` flag when running a playbook

 ================================================================================